microsoft/CosmosDB_Multi-Tenant/README.md

 It will create the following services in your subscription:
 * Azure Cosmos DB with 4 containers
-* Azure Data Lake Storage Gen2 with 2 containers
-* Azure Data Factory
-* Configures Linked Services in ADF for both the Cosmos DB and ADLS Gen2
-* Configures Datasets for the 4 Cosmos Db containers and the 2 ADLS containers

 It may take 2 to 5 minutes to create the services.